rkiko/AC_Agulhas_eddy_2021/README.md

 inside and outside the Eddy 1 and Eddy 2, and the time series of eddy radius and float distance from centroid

+\
+an71

+I calculate sink speed of spherical clay particles using Dioguardi function